astips/maya-plugin-frustum-selection/README.md

 # maya-plugin-frustum-selection
-Maya custom cmd to get viewport frustum objects.
+Maya custom cmd used to get viewport objects.